 6. Laugh at regular intervals.

 Keep a funny calendar cube on your desk or subscribe to a daily joke site.
 Laughing releases stress and can lift your spirits significantly.
 It also keeps the abs tight.

-Moms, take care of you.
+Moms, take care of yourself.
 Your family would miss you if you were not around to love and care for them.
 You owe it to yourself and you deserve a break from the daily hustle and bustle.